Feedback

 Wow, gwan being a server vendor they have zero excuse for doing these huge mistakes!
 I thought they were doing serious stuff now I have the proof that they don't know what they're talking about when it comes to performance, which they claim is their main differenciator. –Willy Tarreau (HAProxy)

-The horrendous charge of Willy Tarreau (HAProxy) is not only factually (1) misattributed and (2) misplaced, it is also totally (3) gratuitous (G-WAN did not compete with HAProxy).
-But the delay between the questions and answers is odd: one year after the blogpost, Jarrod answers to Willy's comment in 12 minutes (other users get answers in days, not minutes, except for a few comments of people suggesting, under obvious pseudonyms carrying their own message, that other HTTP servers should be tested).
+Further, the delay between the questions and answers suggests a coordinated fraud: one year after the blogpost, Jarrod answers to Willy's comment in 12 minutes (other users get answers in days, not minutes, except for a few comments of people suggesting, under obvious pseudonyms carrying their own message, that other HTTP servers should be tested).

 Even more revealing, my reply correcting the false, injurious statement of Willy Tarreau (HAProxy) was censored by "Jarrod" the blog author... who removed the real sysctls authors from his blog.
 Was it the same neutral and benevolent "Jarrod" that was so elegantly calling G-WAN "a piece of shit" to justify censoring it on Wikipedia and WikiVS?